Finxit-IT-Solutions/finxit-blog/content/posts/2025-02-21-what-difference-does-leetcode-make-in-your-hiring-process.md

 date: '2025-02-21'
 ---

 Everything.
-You will miss out on good developers based on stupid, non business related coding challenges.
+You will miss out on good developers based on stupid, non-business related coding challenges.
 There I said it: doing LeetCode challenges in your hiring process is stupid.

 I never experienced a company doing that here in Austria, for me, that was mostly an American thing so far.
 But there is a first time for everything.
 I recently interviewed for a new project and they gave me three "coding challenges".
 No biggie, I have done coding challenges before.
 However, what I did not expect where the following three tasks:

-- Write an algorithm, that generates all possible parenthese combinations.
+- Write an algorithm, that generates all possible parentheses combinations.
 - Implement your own linked list.
 - Implement your own binary search.